Golden Gate Bridge: Aesthetics

-Aesthetics was the foremost reason why the first design of Joseph Strauss was rejected.
+Aesthetics was the foremost reason that the first design of Joseph Strauss was rejected.
 Upon re-submission of his bridge construction plan, he added details, such as lighting, to outline the bridge's cables and towers.
 In 1999, it was ranked fifth on the List of America's Favorite Architecture by the American Institute of Architects.

 The color of the bridge is officially an orange vermilion called international orange.
 The color was selected by consulting architect Irving Morrow because it complements the natural surroundings and enhances the bridge's visibility in fog.

 The bridge was originally painted with red lead primer and a lead-based topcoat, which was touched up as required.
 In the mid-1960s, a program was started to improve corrosion protection by stripping the original paint and repainting the bridge with zinc silicate primer and vinyl topcoats.
 Since 1990, acrylic topcoats have been used instead for air-quality reasons.
 The program was completed in 1995 and it is now maintained by 38 painters who touch up the paintwork where it becomes seriously corroded.

 The ongoing maintenance task of painting the bridge is continuous.